8 Hormone Strategies for Fatigue and Menopause

 I don’t like oral hormones generally speaking, I’ve never tried them personally, but I know they won’t easily survive your stomach acid unless you take synthetic ones (which I don’t believe in).
 You will do better with topically applied hormones I feel.

-You see, hormones are part of a spider web (sorry for the analogy) but it’s true.
+You see, hormones are part of a spider web but it’s true.
 You can’t pull one part of the web without impacting the rest.
 Plus, hormones take a long time to get to your doctor, and also for those hormones to clear the body, usually 3 to 6 weeks.
 If you don’t do well on an implant (or injection) it’s hard to get that out of you.
-Sometimes the side effects of improper hormones (however they are provided to you) include spotting, irritability, headaches, weight gain, breast tenderness, acne and insomnia.
+Sometimes the side effects of improper hormones (however they are provided to you) include spotting, irritability, headaches, weight gain, breast tenderness, acne, and insomnia.
 If you’re experiencing that, every minute matters.

 Whereas with a topically applied hormone cream, you simply stop applying it!
 Or you squeeze out a tiny bit, instead of the recommended dose.
 It’s pretty easy!